New Citizens take the Oath of Allegiance during a naturalization ceremony at the National Archives in Washington, DC, on September 15, 2017.

 Find field offices in Ohio and Michigan.

-There are four parts to the test: speaking, reading, writing, and civics.
+There are 4 parts to the test: speaking, reading, writing, civics.

 The USCIS provides study materials for all part of the test.